testdriver/exec-shell.yaml

 - Supported

-code is executed in the shell on target runner (which can be the cloud runner, local sandbox, or local machine, depending on where you run your tests).- Note: You can also use
+langvalues arejsorpwsh:jscode is executed in a Node.js VM internally on the host machine (for example the machine where your CI/CD runs, or your computer if using the local agent).pwshcode is executed in the shell on target runner (which can be the cloud runner, local sandbox, or local machine, depending on where you run your tests).- Note: You can also use

-in lifecycle scripts to install npm packages if you need them. - Otherwise, the
+pwshin lifecycle scripts to install npm packages if you need them. - Otherwise, the

-code can be used within test steps to launch applications or perform simple commands (like writing text to a file on the machine to perform a simple file upload).
+pwshcode can be used within test steps to launch applications or perform simple commands (like writing text to a file on the machine to perform a simple file upload).

 - Note: You can also use